kyzn/kyzn.org/blogs/2017-08-07-how-to-setup-headless-raspberry-pi.md

     nmap -sP 192.168.0.1/24

 This will list devices/hosts connected to your network.
+Note that your network may be on a different address, so try `192.168.1.1` or `192.168.2.1` if above doesn't list anything.

 Note the number of hosts that are up.
-Then turn your Pi on, and wait for a minute or two.
+Then turn your Pi on, and wait for 15 seconds.
 Run the command again, and you will see a new host (Pi) on you network.
 Assume its IP address is 192.168.0.13.
 You can use following command to ssh:

     ssh pi@192.168.0.13